JoshKaufman/ursa/README.md

 Get the public modulus as an unsigned big-endian byte sequence.

+### hashAndVerify(algorithm, buf, sig, encoding)

+This is a friendly wrapper for verifying signatures.
+The given buffer is hashed using the named algorithm, and the result is verified against the given signature.
+This returns `true` if the hash and signature match and the signature was produced by the appropriate private key.
+This returns `false` if the signature is a valid signature (structurally) but doesn't match.
+This throws an exception in other cases.

+The encoding, if specified, applies to both buffer-like arguments.
+The algorithm must always be a string.

+### publicDecrypt(buf, bufEncoding, outEncoding)

+This performs the "public decrypt" operation on the given buffer.
+The result is always a byte sequence that is no more than the size of the key associated with the instance.
+(For example, if the key is 2048 bits, then the result of this operation will be no more than 2048 bits, aka 256 bytes.)

+This operation is always performed using padding mode `RSA_PKCS1_PADDING`.

 ### toPublicPem(encoding)

 This converts the public key data into a PEM-format file.